The links below correspond to screens in the software.

 Please be sure to click those links.

-This is the bottom section of this screen, and it is a very important one.
+This section appears at or near the bottom section of this screen, and it is a very important section.

 Using the entries on this screen, the software calculates child support.

-In the section on “child support to use,” you specify whether you want this calculated amount to be used in the Budget Report, What If Analysis, and other financial reports.
+In the section on "child support to use," you specify whether you want this calculated amount to be used in the Budget Report, What Ifs, and other financial reports.

 Also, if you are doing financial projections, you can click the link to view the software's calculation of step-downs, and override it if you find it is not correct in this case.